open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 ### Determine the maximum number of projects to process in parallel

 When tasked with parallelizing across multiple multi-step DAGs, Argo prioritizes breadth first.
 So when it has a choice, it will start on a new DAG (metashape project) rather than starting the next step of an existing one.
 This is unfortunately not customizable, and it is undesirable because the workflow involves storing in-process files (including raw imagery, metashape project, outputs) locally during processing.
 Our shared storage does not have the space to store all files locally at the same time.
+In addition, we have a limited number of Metashape licenses.
 So we need to restrict the number of parallel DAGs (metashape projects) it will attempt to run.

 The workflow controls this via the `parallelism` field in the `main` template (around line 79 in `photogrammetry-workflow-stepbased.yaml`). **To change the max parallel projects, edit this value